-WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement today on the seventh anniversary of the Upper Big Branch mine tragedy:
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement today after voting yes to pass the American Health Care Act:

 In The News